 Once you’ve collected data, it’s important to organize the information to make it useful across the organization.

 Even if you’re a solopreneur, this step allows you to keep track of ideas for prioritization and later reference.
-Using a qualitative research journal can help you codify your insights.
+Using a can help you codify your insights.

 Before coming up with a hypothesis, you need to prioritize ideas.
 There are endless ways to do this and your organization will have a unique set of requirements for work to get done.